 Participants eligible in the SPP are non-managers, managers and up, board members and selected artists with at least one year of tenure.
 Non-managers may subscribe up to a maximum of 2,000 shares per participant while managers and artists may subscribe up to a maximum of shares equivalent to 2.5 months of their monthly salary or income.
 Members of the BOD may subscribe up to 100,000 shares.
 The subscription price for the first 2,000 shares will be at a 15% discount on the closing price as at the offer date or 45-day weighted closing prices, whichever is lower.
 There will be no discount on the subscription price for the shares subscribed in excess of 2,000 shares.
-The subscription price will be paid in five years (see Note 18).
+The subscription price for the shares subscribed in excess of 2,000 shares.